jhwilson/jhwilson-website/_posts/2022-09-13-Noether-classical.md

 \end{equation}
 $$
 **This is what it means, in general, for a Lagrangian to have a (continuous) symmetry.** For the action to have a symmetry and produce the same equations of motion, the Lagrangian can differ by at most a full derivative.
-This is a powerful statement: it is true regardless of path, it just a property of the action itself.
+This is a powerful statement: it is true regardless of path, it is just a property of the action itself.
 We will use it for the extremal paths that minimize the action in order to derive Noether's theorem.

 To prove Noether's theorem we consider a (small) time dependence of $\alpha = \alpha(t)$.